Sariya, Giridih: Location

 According to the map of Sariya CD block in the District Census Handbook 2011, Giridih, Sariya seems to be a part of Barki Saraiya.

 Area overview

-Giridih district is a part of the Chota Nagpur plateau, with rocky soil and extensive forests.
+Giridih district is a part of the Chota Nagpur Plateau, with rocky soil and extensive forests.
 Most of the rivers in the district flow from the west to east, except in the northern portion where the rivers flow north and north west.
 The Pareshnath Hill rises to a height of 4479 ft.
 The district has coal and mica mines.
 It is an overwhelmingly rural district with small pockets of urbanisation.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 Police station

-Suriya police station has jurisdiction over the Sariya CD block.
+Sariya police station has jurisdiction over the Sariya CD block.

 CD block HQ

-The headquarters of Sariya CD block are located at Suriya.
+The headquarters of Sariya CD block are located at Sariya.